sakurashiki/animal-herb-web/README.md

 ![website](https://user-images.githubusercontent.com/10524945/146676931-1bf45b72-351f-472d-bf22-c71202828693.jpg)

 Hello!
-This is `animal-herb-web` repository which manages Animal herb's web site assets, group information and product news.
+This is `animal-herb-web` repository which manages Animal herb's web site assets, developers information and product news.
 If you access the url, https://animal-herb.com/, you can see this repository's content.

 # Get started